MoaazK/ppint-app/README.md

     - SCSS contains styling of the page
     - `module.ts` file has the required modules and components for this certain component
 - `shared` contains services, reusable components, and pipes
-  - Right now, only `toolbar` component is places which is shown on top
+  - `toolbar` component is placed which is shown on top
-  - `Search Bar` will be added to this later
+  - `Search Bar` component includes a search box combined with file-upload functionality (uploader not implemented yet)
+  - `advanced-search` as name justifies, contains fields to cater advanced search feature (not funtional, yet)
+  - `material-module` contains all Angular Material related modules